-The president appoints a member, subject to the executive board's approval, who is not authorized to sign on the bank account to review each account statement.
+The president appoints a member, subject to the executive board's approval, who is not authorized to sign on the bank account to review each PTA account statement.
 The statement reviewer utilizes the Texas PTA Statement Review by Non-Signer Form.
-The secretary presents the result of this review at the executive board meeting.
+The secretary presents the result of this review at the next executive board meeting.
+If the reviewer identifies items for further review on the Statement Review by Non-Signer form, these items should be investigated by the executive board.
+The results of the investigated items should be attached to the Statement Review by Non-Signer form.
+If evidence of theft, fraud, or embezzlement is discovered, the Theft, Fraud, and Embezzlement Policy found at txpta.org/polices should be followed.